KaiNorberg/Volund/README.md

 ## Getting Started

-To get started with Volund, it is recommended to use Visual Studio 2019 or 2022.
+To get started with Volund, it is recommended to use Visual Studio 2022 or gmake.
 Other tool sets may work, but are not officially tested.
-You will need to be using Windows 10/11 to build Volund.
+You will need to be using Windows or Linux to build Volund.

 <ins>**1.
 Cloning (downloading) this repository**</ins>